Nxtra/Guestbook/README.md

 ### Info
 I deploy the Lambda Functions using Apex.
-The project.json files are not inculded in this repo.
+The project.json files are not included in this repo.